Interoperability

 Readings

-Our readings this week by Kasprowski (2012), Johnson et al. (2015), and by Chisari et al. (2017) discuss link resolver technology, migration to new link resolver services, and methods to evaluate link resolver technology from both the systems and a user's perspective.
-It may not be necessary to learn how to hack your way through the OpenURL syntax, as I have above (or below: See Appendix A), or other aspects of link resolver URL formatting, but it is a good idea to acquire a basic understanding of how the URLs work in this process.
+Our readings this week by Kasprowski (2012), Johnson et al. (2015), and Chisari et al. (2017) discuss link resolver technology, migration to new link resolver services, and methods to evaluate link resolver technology from both the systems and a user's perspective.
+While it may not be necessary to master OpenURL syntax or the intricacies of link resolver URL formatting, as demonstrated here (and in Appendix A), it's beneficial to acquire a basic understanding of how these URLs function in this process.

 Let me re-emphasize that the key way that link resolvers work is by embedding citation metadata within the link resolver URL, including administrative metadata.
-This is another reason to have high quality metadata for our records, as our readings note.
-By implication, if we find, perhaps by an email from a library patron, that a link has broken in this process, it might be that the metadata is incorrect or has changed in some important way.
+For this to work, it means we high quality metadata for our records, as our readings note.
+If we receive a report, perhaps reported by a library patron, about a broken link in this process, the cause could be incorrect or outdated metadata.
+However, as reported by Montavon-Green (2023), other issues that cause link resolver errors include: titles are not indexed even though the library provides access to them; titles are indexed but patrons are directed to a paywall; glitches in some technology such as a vendor platform; and usability issues.
 Knowing the parts of this process aids us in deciphering possible errors that exist when the technology breaks.

 For this week, see the ExLibres Alma link resolver documentation, which is the link resolver product used by UK Libraries.
 Let's discuss this documentation in the forum.
 I want you to find and explain other instances of link resolvers.
 Be sure to provide links to these examples and articulate ways the technology can be evaluated.